sqshq/piggymetrics/README.md

 ## Infrastructure automation

 Deploying microservices, with their interdependence, is much more complex process than deploying monolithic application.
 It is important to have fully automated infrastructure.
-We can achieve following benefits With Continuous Delivery approach:
+We can achieve following benefits with Continuous Delivery approach:

 - The ability to release software anytime
 - Any build could end up being a release